The WooCommerce Marketplace lets developers sell helpful extensions to WooCommerce customers to make their stores better.

 - Africa: South Africa

-- Adhere to extension best practices, user experience guidelines, and WordPress plugin coding standards.
+- Adhere to extension best practices, user experience guidelines, theme design and user experience guidelines, and WordPress plugin coding standards.

 - Support the latest two major releases of WooCommerce and WordPress.